 - It is suitable in nearly every area of the body, including face, chest, back arms and other areas where the fat is tougher and more fibrous.

 - It is one of the most minimally invasive techniques.
-The procedure is performed in an outpatient setting, using a local anesthesia and causes the least amount of bleeding, bruising.
+The procedure is performed using a local anesthetic, and causes the least amount of bleeding and bruising.

 - It is also beneficial for improving the appearance of the skin.
 Besides removing excess fat, the laser affects the collagen, making skin tighter and firmer.